vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

 -   **Security**: This API is highly secure and requires explicit, transient user permission for each use.
 A web application cannot directly process the captured audio stream for transcription with the `Web Speech API`.
 -   **Implementation**: The app initiates the capture and then guides the user to manually route the audio using a system-level tool (like a virtual audio device) which can then be selected from the app's microphone list.
 This respects the browser's security model while enabling the desired functionality.

+## Logging & Debugging

+The application is instrumented with a custom logger (`utils/logger.ts`) that outputs detailed information to the browser's developer console.
+This is the primary tool for debugging and understanding the application's behavior.

+-   **How to Use**: Open your browser's Developer Tools (usually by pressing F12 or Ctrl+Shift+I) and select the "Console" tab.
+-   **Log Levels**:
+    -   `[INFO]`: General application events, such as starting a new session, initializing the microphone, or attaching a file.
+    -   `[WARN]`: Non-critical issues that might indicate a problem, like an unsupported file type or an API stopping unexpectedly.
+    -   `[ERROR]`: Critical failures, such as failing to connect to the Gemini API or a browser feature being unsupported.
+    -   `[PERF]`: Performance metrics, such as the "time to first chunk" and total response time for AI responses.

+By monitoring the console, you can trace the entire lifecycle of a user interaction, from a microphone click to the final rendered response from the AI.

 ## In-App Configuration

 The settings panel provides inputs for real-time configuration of the AI's behavior: